Dimitri Mascarenhas: Domestic career

-Indian Premier League
+Mascarenhas played in New Zealand for Otago between 2008–09 and 2011–12 and for Wellington in 2012–13.
+In the Australian Big Bash League he played for Melbourne Stars in 2012–13 and Hobart Hurricanes in 2013–14.

 In 2008, Mascarenhas signed for the Rajasthan Royals of the Indian Premier League.
-Following the ECB's decision to not allow centrally-contracted England players to play in the tournament, Mascarenhas was the only English representative in the tournament's inaugural year.

-Mascarenhas returned for 2009 Indian Premier League, once again playing for the Rajasthan Royals.
-He played five matches taking six wickets.

-Mascarenhas once again returned to play for the Royals in the 2010 Indian Premier League, playing two matches against Mumbai Indians and Delhi Daredevils, taking four wickets.
-Following an ankle injury picked up against the Delhi Daredevils, Mascarenhas was forced to return home from the tournament.
+Following the England and Wales Cricket Board decision to not allow centrally-contracted England players to play in the tournament, Mascarenhas was the only English representative in the tournament's inaugural year.
+He returned for the following season, playing five matches and taking six wickets, and in 2010 when he took four wickets in two matches.
+Following an ankle injury Mascarenhas was forced to return home from the tournament.

-Mascarenhas has been bought by the Kings XI Punjab franchisee for US$100,000 during the auction conducted in January 2011.
-However he had to be replaced by David Miller on 7 April 2011 since he could not recover from the Achilles tendon injury.
-He was one of the guest commentators for ITV during the Indian Premier League.
-He played for Kings XI Punjab in the IPL 2012 season.
+Mascarenhas was bought by the Kings XI Punjab franchisee during the auction conducted in January 2011 but had to be replaced by David Miller after struggling to recover from an Achilles tendon injury.
+He was one of the guest commentators for ITV during the season.
+He played for the side in both 2012 and 2013.

-Otago Volts

-In 20 State Twenty20 and State Shield competitions.
-Mascarenhas represented the Otago Volts in the 2009 Champions League Twenty20 after Rajasthan and Hampshire failed to qualify.

-Tasmanian Tigers

-In 2009, Mascarenhas signed for the Tasmanian Tigers as a replacement for Sri Lankan fast bowler Lasith Malinga in the 2009–10 KFC Twenty20 Big Bash.
-Due to a knee injury he did not play any matches for the state.